 I’m currently employed as an IT professional by a large pharmaceutical company, at which I’ve worked (under some corporate incarnation or another) for twenty years.
 I’ve earned a B.S.
 (Information Technology w/ Business minor) from UMass (Lowell), and a Project Management certification from Boston University.
 I’ve earned the PMP certification from the Project Management Institute on multiple occasions over the years.
 I also have a pile of dated technical certifications from various networking technology vendors.

-My intellectual interests begin with the Word of God in Sacred Scripture, extending through other areas of theology, including its personal and cultural lived expression in religion, and the relation between revealed religion and the various substitute or competing frameworks of confronting life, which sometimes are also identified as religion, but more often in the West are more purely subjective and rise only to the notions of ideology, worldview, orientation, or values .
-I’m also interested in many areas of philosophy and cultural criticism, in history and political thought, in law, language, music, and economics.
+My intellectual interests begin with the Word of God in Sacred Scripture, extending through other areas of theology, including its personal and cultural lived expression in religion.
+I’m deeply interested in the relation between revealed religion and the various substitute or competing frameworks of confronting life, which are sometimes religions themselves, but more often in the West are more purely subjective that religion is, and rise only to the notions of ideology, worldview, orientation, values, etc. I’m also interested in many areas of philosophy and cultural criticism, in history and political thought, in law, language, music, and economics.
 I have little interest in most of the social sciences – especially psychology, which I see as largely a fool’s errand – and I am frankly contemptuous of the reductionist materialism that unfortunately permeates the sciences in general.

 My personal interests, in a sense, are defined by a radical idea revealed in the doctrine of the Incarnation: that everything which is not false is at least potentially as weighty as eternity.
 God’s breaking-in to human history has sanctified creation, and thus makes it possible for us to know history itself as the theater of our encounter with Him.
 As dull as my own mind is, I’m also somehow aware that every experience is pregnant with grace, and with the redemptive power of holy joy; that every moment of my life is ripe for Christological encounter, if only I can mange to heed the urgent plea of the Apostle Paul, as he wrote to the Colossians: “whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.”
 (Col 3:17, RSV)